ircv3/ircv3-specifications/core/capability-negotiation.md

 indicate that capability negotiation has ended.
 This allows clients to request their desired capabilities before completing registration.

-Once capability negotiation has completed with a client-send `CAP END` command, registration continues as normal.
+Once capability negotiation has completed with a client-sent `CAP END` command, registration continues as normal.

-With the above registration process, clients will either recieve a `CAP` message indicating that registration is paused while capability negotiation happens, or registration will complete immediately, indicating that the server doesn't support capability negotiation.
+With the above registration process, clients will either receive a `CAP` message indicating that registration is paused while capability negotiation happens, or registration will complete immediately, indicating that the server doesn't support capability negotiation.